The Richmond Promise Scholarship

 Additionally:

--Students can apply for the scholarship up to two years after obtaining their high school diploma/equivalency and up to the age of 24 as of the deadline in the year a student applies to the scholarship
+• Students can apply for the scholarship up to two years after obtaining their high school diploma/equivalency.

--Students who pursue military service must apply within a year of high school graduation or receiving their equivalency but are exempt from the 24-year age limit.
+• Students who pursue military service must apply within two years of high school graduation or receiving their equivalency but are exempt from the 24-year age limit.
 Students who pursue military service may defer their scholarship for up to 8 years as long as proof of service is provided.

 2. Is my high school eligible?

-Public, private, and charter schools within the West Contra Boundary Area are eligible.
+Public, private, and charter schools within the West Contra Costa Unified boundary area are eligible.
 Find a list of eligible high schools here.

 3. What is the scholarship award amount?